 Project: Maintain a consistent high-quality customer experience across stores' customer deliveries using a multi-market network of local carriers

-Business Impact: Customer service call volume was reduced by 32 percent, most calls were resolved on the phone, the average response time improved by 98 percent, lost and damaged goods decreased by 35 percent, other types of quality issues decreased nearly 20 percent, charge approval time for couriers decreased by 25 percent, delivery quality improved, item visibility after items are handed from DC to courier improved, 48-hour issue resolution bottleneck was eliminated and a scalable logistics operation was created.
+Business Impact: Customer service call volume reduced by 32 percent, most calls resolved while on phone and the average response time improved by 98 percent, lost and damaged goods decreased by 35 percent, other types of quality issues decreased nearly 20 percent, charge approval time for couriers decreased by 25 percent, improved delivery quality, improved item visibility after items are handed from DC to courier, eliminated 48-hour issue resolution bottleneck and created a scalable logistics operation.

 Enabler: Greybeard Advisors (Pittsburgh, www.GreybeardAdvisors.com)

 Customer: Water utility

 Project: Transform procurement from tactical to strategic function that significantly enhances stakeholder value